Prince of Antioch

-Prince of Antioch was the title given during the Middle Ages to Norman rulers of the Principality of Antioch, a region surrounding the city of Antioch, now known as Antakya in Turkey.
-The Princes originally came from the County of Sicily in Southern Italy.
-After 1130 and until 1816 this county was known as the Kingdom of Sicily.
+Prince of Antioch (princeps Antiochenus) was the title given during the Middle Ages to Norman rulers of the Principality of Antioch, a region surrounding the city of Antioch (modern Antakya, Turkey).
+The Princes originally came from the County of Sicily.
 Prince Bohemond IV of Antioch additionally came into possession of the County of Tripoli, combining these two Crusader states for the rest of their histories.

+Bohemond I claimed Antioch under contentious circumstances during the First Crusade after previously pledging to return former Byzantine lands to Alexios I Komnenos.
+Bohemond began issuing documents calling himself the prince of Antioch circa 1106, after his return from the crusade.